-A large portion of Washington Township is occupied by Schooley’s Mountain, which was probably America’s earliest summer resort.
+Long Valley is an unincorporated community and census-designated place located within Washington Township, in Morris County, New Jersey.
+It was also known as German Valley from its founding during the Colonial era c.
+1798.
+The community was renamed in response to anti-German sentiment during World War I. A large portion of Washington Township is occupied by Schooley’s Mountain, which was probably America’s earliest summer resort.
 The pure mountain air, the romantic surroundings, and the mineral spring attracted people to this area.
 The Lenape Indians had long known about the waters which drew healing powers from the iron deposits found in the nearby mountains.

 There was treasure in Schooley’s Mountain here, but it wasn’t gold.
 It was pure chalybeate mineral water known for its healing powers, better known as the famous Schooley’s Mountain Spring.
 After it was discovered in the last half of the 1700s, a slow transformation into a mountain health retreat followed.
 In the 1800s luxurious hotels were built with access to the spring’s outlet nearly a mile down the mountain.
 Guests included the Vanderbilts and Roosevelts, Thomas Edison and U.S. Presidents Ulysses S. Grant and Benjamin Harrison.

 The Obadiah Latourette Grist and Saw Mill was built c.
 1750 and also housed the offices of Dr. Eugene Blass of the Eastern American Oxygen Therapy Association after WWII.
 To visit the mill, you can call 908-876-5986 for a tour or stop by between 10-2 on a Saturday.
 But be careful-there may be a chore with your name on it.
 Read more